Stabat Mater (Dvořák): 6

 The sixth movement, setting the 13th and 14th stanzas, "Fac me vere tecum flere" (Make me really weep with you), is sung alternately by the solo tenor and a four-part men's choir.

 7

 The seventh movement is sung by the choir, at times a cappella.
 It is a setting of the 15th stanza, beginning "Virgo virginum praeclara" (Virgin pre-eminent among virgins).

 8

 The eighth movement is a duet for soprano and tenor soloists, setting the 16th and 17th stanzas, beginning "Fac, ut portem Christi mortem" (Grant that I may bear the death of Christ).

 9

 The ninth movement is a setting of the 18th and 19th stanzas for the solo alto, "Inflammatus et accensus" (Inflamed and afire).

 10

-The final movement sets the ultimate stanza, beginning "Quando corpus morietur" (When the body will die), praying for the glory of paradise for the soul then ("paradisi gloria").
-The movement recalls themes from the first movement and is set for the same forces of all performers.
-It ends with an uplifting fugue in a major key on the word "Amen".
+The final movement sets the ultimate stanza, beginning "Quando corpus morietur" (When the body will die), then praying for the glory of paradise for the soul ("paradisi gloria").
+The movement recalls themes from the first movement and is set for the same forces It ends with an uplifting fugue in a major key on the word "Amen".